Make a claim now by calling 0800 808 9740 or

 If an injury or illness was sustained whilst working in military service for the RAF, the same rules and procedures apply to any other personal injury claim against any other employer.

-In order for a personal injury claim to be successful in a case such as this, not only do you need to prove a duty of care, it must also be established that this duty was breached and this caused the injury or industrial disease.
+In order for a personal injury claim to be successful in a case such as this, not only do you need to prove a duty of care, it must also be established that this duty was breached and caused the injury or industrial disease.
 This is the essential element of any personal injury claim.

-It is, however, important to note that military personnel are precluded from making a claim for an injury caused as a direct result of an on-going conflict in which they were involved.
+It is, however, important to note that military personnel are precluded from making a claim for an injury caused as a direct result of an ongoing conflict in which they were involved.

 If you suffered an injury after 6th April 2005 as a result of and during a conflict, you can make a claim for personal injury compensation under the Armed Forces Compensation Scheme.
 You can make a compensation claim under this scheme during or after your service, within a time limit of 7 years.